aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 ## Features
 - Fine-grained access control that restricts each user to their own meetings.
-- Starting version 0.2.5, users can share meeting with others for one or more meetings that they own.
+- Starting with version 0.2.5, users can share meetings they own with others.
+For more information on how this works, see [User-Based Access Control: Meeting Sharing Feature](./README_UBAC_MEETING_SHARING.md)

 ## Limitations
 - This is a beta feature and may have bugs.
 Use it with caution.
 If you encounter any issues, please open a GitHub issue.